-In 2000, two psychologists from Columbia and Stanford University conducted an interesting study about human behaviour when faced with a multitude of product choices.
+In 2000, two psychologists from Columbia and Stanford University conducted an interesting study about human behaviour when faced with a multitude of product choices: The Jam Experiment.

 They discovered that when people were presented with 24 different types of jams to choose from at a local food market, they were less likely to buy any jam at all than when they were only given 6 different types of flavours.